angular-ui/grunt-uidocs/README.md

 NOTE: this plugin requires Grunt >=0.4.x and is NOT YET RELEASED.

-ATTENTION: grunt-uidocs 0.2+ is for angularjs 1.2+ grunt-uidocs 0.2.5 supports angularjs 1.3+ too.
+ATTENTION: grunt-ngdocs 0.2+ is for angularjs 1.2+ grunt-ngdocs 0.2.5 supports angularjs 1.3+ too.
+grunt-uidocs supports angularjs 1.6+.
-Please include angular.js with the scripts option
+Please include angular, angular-animate and marked in the scripts option

 ## Getting Started
 From the same directory as your project's Gruntfile and package.json, install this plugin with the following command: